rmk2/goon_recon/README.md

 ### Update citadel-database with recently killed citadels

-Much like for towers, a similar system exists to take indicate dead citadels, though some of the inherent limitations in how citadels can be attributed and identified, this will mark all citadels of a given type in a given system as needing rescan if *and* citadel of that type dies in a scanned system.
+Much like for towers, a similar system exists to indicate dead citadels, though some of the inherent limitations in how citadels can be attributed and identified, this will mark all citadels of a given type in a given system as needing rescan if *and* citadel of that type dies in a scanned system.
 Once